-Made entirely in the United States this is a rugged and dependable IPX-7 waterproof optic that is completely shockproof and fog proof.
-It is built around an integrated in 1913 Picatinny rail that is removable that you can put this on nearly any rifle or pistol that accepts Picatinny accessories.
+Made entirely in the United States, this is a rugged and dependable IPX-7 waterproof optic that is completely shockproof and fog proof.
+It is built around an integrated in 1913 picatinny rail that is removable, you can put this on nearly any rifle or pistol that accepts picatinny accessories.

-The two ammo a red dot provides 10 illumination settings including to specifically for night vision for visibility in any lighting condition.
+The 2 MOA red dot provides 10 illumination settings including to specifically for night vision for visibility in any lighting condition.
 When the scope is not in use, it turns off.
-When vibrations sensed by the sensor inside the optic the dot turns on.
+When vibrations sensed by the sensor inside the optic, the dot turns on.
 This preserves battery life and allows for a 40,000 hour typical battery life span.

 In the world 20 rifles, cheap optics abound.
 Many people don’t see why you should spring for a high dollar name brand red dot when it is going on a plinking or small game hunting rifle.
 It’s hard to argue with this logic.
 Why spend as much on an optic as you did on the rifle is going on?

-For people who have this idea, but still want a reflex site for a Ruger 10/22, consider this optic from Feyachi.
-This is a simple 33 mm reflex site that is among the cheapest on the market but still is a cult favorite among shooters online.
+For people who have this idea, but still want a reflex sight for a Ruger 10/22, consider this optic from Feyachi.
+This is a simple 33 mm reflex sight that is among the cheapest on the market but still is a cult favorite among shooters online.

 Simply put, where the dot is, the round is going to go.
-Whether his mounted far out on a takedown rifle in a scope style Mount, or close your eye for precision shooting, this is an excellent light and fast reflex optic for a Ruger 10/22 not only because of its low overall weight and size, but because it is one of the cheapest budget reflex sites on the market.
+Whether his mounted far out on a takedown rifle in a scope style mount, or close your eye for precision shooting, this is an excellent light and fast reflex optic for a Ruger 10/22, not only because of its low overall weight and size, but because it is one of the cheapest budget reflex sights on the market.

-3. Holosun HS510C 2 MOA Open Reflex Circle Dot Solar Power Holographic Red Dot Sight
+3 Holosun HS510C 2 MOA Holographic Red Dot Sight

-If you’re looking for a red dot sight that offers the functionality of many red dot but you don’t want to pay the price for some of the name brand optics, look no further than this model from holds on.
+If you’re looking for a red dot sight that offers the functionality of many red dot but you don’t want to pay the price for some of the name brand optics, look no further than this model from Holosun.
 This is an imported Chinese copy of any of tech.